 Starting university in a new country can be a daunting prospect.
-Yasamin, a fourth year Film & Media student at the University of Stirling, shares what she wishes she had known before starting university as an international student.
+Yasamin, shares what she wishes she had known before starting university as an international student.

 Being an international student can be one of the most exciting yet intimidating moments of your university experience.
 Moving across the globe to start a new life, away from everything you’ve once known can be nerve-wracking.
 Here is some advice I wish I had when I first started university as an international student.

 One of the biggest things I was nervous about when starting university was making new friends.
 I thought that since majority of my classmates were Scottish, they probably already had friends or former classmates they knew.
 Although that is true that didn’t mean that they weren’t looking to find new people to befriend.
 I soon came to the realisation that everyone is technically new, and everyone has that same exact worry.
 Don’t rush your friendships, you’ll have plenty of time to make friends in the next few years ahead of you.
 Most importantly, this is your chance to learn more about other people’s cultures and to celebrate each other!

 The University of Stirling has over 120 clubs and societies.
 It’s easy finding a hobby that you like within those.
 Joining clubs allows you to meet new people who share the same passions as you do.
 I took the liberty of joining the International Society and even became their social media manager for two semesters.
 It was one of the best things I did as it allowed me to get to know everyone and their culture and I even made some great friends because of it.
 Now I wish I joined much sooner!